arkalibaig/mobile-llm-inference/README.md

 ## How It Works

-1. **Backend:** Ollama runs the Llama 3.2 1B model and exposes it via a local API.
+1. **Backend:** Ollama runs the Llama 3.2 1B or any other model and exposes it via a local API.
 2. **Middleware:** A Streamlit Python app manages chat history and communicates with Ollama.
 3. **Frontend:** Any mobile browser connects to the Streamlit server over Wi-Fi.